cyvattes/cyan/README.md

 - Click "Submit" button to generate an abstract.
 - Experiment with different values of N to see BLEU and N-Gram calculations.
 These values are recalculated each time a new value for N is selected.
 - ROUGE and POS Frequencies are static: they are only calculated when the submit button is clicked.
 - Note: Text abstraction is a computationally expensive task.
 Generating a summary will take some time.
+Additionally, the first time the abstractor is run, it will perform a background install of several language files to your machine.
+These files exceed 2GB, and are required for summarization.

 ## Program Structure